-With the positive recent progress made in the development of the Group's oil and gas fields the Group now expects to earn taxable profits in coming years upon which both CIT and EPT will be due.
-Accordingly, the Group has re-estimated its deferred tax liabilities during the year using the average CIT and EPT rate expected to apply in the periods the deferred tax balances will reverse resulting in an additional tax charge in the current period.
+With the progress made in the development of the Group's oil and gas fields the Group expects to earn taxable profits upon which both CIT and EPT will be due.
+The Group's deferred tax liabilities have been measured using the average CIT and EPT rate expected to apply in the periods the deferred tax balances will reverse.
 The Group's deferred tax liability mainly arises from the different treatment of fixed asset capital allowances for tax purposes and depletion of oil & gas assets for accounting purposes.

-The deferred tax liability includes a withholding tax liability of \$1,483,000 (2020: \$1,470,000) that would become payable on the remittance of amounts owed by subsidiaries.
+In addition, the deferred tax liability includes a withholding tax liability of \$5,012,000 (2021: \$1,483,000) that may become payable on the remittance of amounts owed by subsidiaries.